TOH1004/CodeNection_Ruff/README.md

 Users can **create a status** whenever they want a companion to walk home with them.
 They can also control who is able to view the post, and the system will only display their **coarse location** for privacy.
 Other users can then browse the in "status" to see these posts in real time. <br>
+Users also have the option to share their location with friends through external apps such as WhatsApp or Telegram. <br>
 #### Technical Approach
 *When user create a status in our application, the data will be stored in a secure cloud database which is **Firebase**.*
+*The connection with external application will be connected by **share_plus plugin by flutter**.*

 ### 3. AI Companion 🤖 <br>
 If user still alone, they can choose to be accompanied by our AI Buddy. <br>